Stevinson/tech-book/book/python/numpy.md

 * To compare two arrays in a boolean manner put the condition in round brackets and then

-##
+* `np.arange()` - create an array which contains evenly spaced values within the provided values.

-* `np.clip(array, min, max)` - values in an array that fall outside the provided range and clipped to the provided limits.
+---

 ## Distributions